BBOFY/Image-to-ASCII_converter/README.md

 If multiple output console commands are specified, multiple same images will output to console.

 If no table is specified, Bourke table will be used as default.

+Filter will be applied on image in order of their position as arguments at program call, regardless of other commands.

 Be aware, bigger images (400x400 pixels and above), or with too many filters, could take some time to process, counting in minutes.